neural75/gqrx-scanner/README.md

                                Possible values for <mode>: sweep, bookmark -f, --freq <freq>            Frequency to scan with a range of +- 1MHz.
-                               Default: the current frequency tuned in Gqrx Incompatible with -b, -e -s, --step <freq>            Frequency step <freq> in Hz.
-Default: 10000 -b, --min <freq>             Frequency range begins with this <freq> in Hz.
+                               Default: the current frequency tuned in Gqrx Incompatible with -b, -e -b, --min <freq>             Frequency range begins with this <freq> in Hz.
 Incompatible with -f -e, --max <freq>             Frequency range ends with this <freq> in Hz.
-Incompatible with -f -d, --delay <time>           Lingering time in milliseconds before the scanner reactivates.
-Default 2000 -l, --max-listen <time>      Maximum time to listen to a frequency, active or otherwise.
-Default 0, no maximum time -x, --speed <time>           Time in milliseconds for bookmark scan speed.
+Incompatible with -f -s, --step <freq>            Frequency step <freq> in Hz.
+Default: 10000 -d, --delay <time>           Lingering time in milliseconds before the scanner reactivates.
+Default 2000 -l, --max-listen <time>      Maximum time to listen to an active frequency.
+Default 0, no maximum -x, --speed <time>           Time in milliseconds for bookmark scan speed.
 Default 250 milliseconds.
                                If scan lands on wrong bookmark during search, use -x 500 (ms) to slow down speed -y  --date                   Date Format, default is 0.
                                0 = mm-dd-yy
                                1 = dd-mm-yy
--q, --squelch_delta <dB>     If set creates bottom squelch just
+-q, --squelch_delta <dB>|a<dB> If set creates bottom squelch just for listening.
-                             for listening.
                              It may reduce unnecessary squelch audio supress.
                              Default: 0.0
-                             Place \"a\" switch before <dB> value to turn into auto mode.
+                             Ex.: 6.5
-                             It will determine squelch delta based on noise floor and
+                             Place "a" switch before <dB> value to turn into auto mode It will determine squelch delta based on noise floor and
                              <dB> value will determine how far squelch delta will be placed from it.
                              Ex.: a0.5